NDAXlO/slate/source/includes/oms_orders/_api_omsord_user_cancelquote.md

 Cancels a quote that has not been executed yet.

-<aside class="notice"><strong>Note:</strong> Quoting is not enabled for the retail end user of the AlphaPoint software.
+<aside class="notice"><strong>Note:</strong> Quoting is not enabled for the retail end user of the NDAX software.
 Only registered market participants or marketmakers may quote.
 Only a user with Operator permission can cancel quotes for another user.</aside>

 ### Request